Tillkoeln/Project-Atlas/README.md

-Project-X development tree
+some new development tree

-Project-X is a PoS-based cryptocurrency.
+Platzhalter  based